hyprwm/hyprland-wiki/content/configuring/extra/xwayland.md

 The GDK_SCALE variable won't conflict with Wayland-native GTK programs.

 > [!WARNING]
-> XWayland HiDPI patches are no longer supported.
+> Xwayland HiDPI patches are no longer supported.
 Do not use them.

 ## Abstract Unix domain socket

-X11 applications use Unix domain sockets to communicate with XWayland.
+X11 applications use Unix domain sockets to communicate with Xwayland.
 On Linux, libX11 prefers to use the abstract Unix domain socket.
 This type of socket uses a separate, abstract namespace that is independent of the host filesystem.
 This makes abstract sockets more flexible but harder to [isolate](https://github.com/hyprwm/Hyprland/pull/8874)